(source unknown) More on the right to leisure. More Banksy. More political graffiti.

 (source) More Banksy.
 More Osama.
 More on terrorism.
 Other political artists.

 (source, in case you can’t read the “footnote”: it says “with our new 2 for 1 offer including a choice of wine”) A similar one: (source) (source) More Banksy here and here.
 More on income inequality.
 More political artists.

 (source) There’s a strange dualism inherent in the concept of state/government.
 Many of the most brutal rights violations are caused by governments, but rights also need governments.
 More here and here on the role of government and the efforts to minimize its scope.
 See also the previous post in this series.
 The phrase is a […]

 (source) Another version: (source) More on war and peace.

 (source) More Guantanamo.
 More Banksy.

-(source) And another version: Variation: More Banksy here and here.
+(source) And another version: Variation: And another variation (not by Banksy): More Banksy here and here.